+SEQUENCE

-SEQUENCE sequence must he name of the sequence to be processed to thin slices.
-The t be active, i.e. it should have been previously loaded with a l.
-The sequence must use the default positioning of elements e).
-STYLE the slicing style to be used for all elements.
-Available slicing styles are: TEAPOT is the default slicing algorithm for all elements except collima- tors and is described in [17].
+sequame is the name of the sequence to be processed to thin slices.
+The sequence must be active, i.e. it should have been previously loaded with a USE command.
+The sequence must use the default positioning of elements (REFER=centre).

+STYLE

+the slicing style to be used for all elements.

+Available slicing styles are:

+TEAPOT

+is the default slicing algorithm for all elements except collimators and is described in [17].
 TEAPOT is a clear improvement over the SIMPLE algorithm.

+SIMPLE

-SIMPLE produces slices of equal strength and length at equidistant po- sitions.
-COLLIM is the default slicing algorithm for collimators.
+produces slices of equal strength and length at equidistant positions.

+COLLIM

+is the default slicing algorithm for collimators.
 If only one slice is chosen it is placed in the middle of the old element.
 If two slices are chosen they are placed at either end.
 Three slices or more are treated as one slice.

+HYBRID

-HYBRID is the previous default algorithm that was active up to version 5.02.05 when the STYLE attribute was not given; the standard slicing for all elements, except collimators, is TEAPOT if the number of slices is less or equal to four, and SIMPLE otherwise.
-MAKEDIPEDGE and/or end of ag to control the generation of DIPEDGE elements at the start bending magnets, to conserve edge focusing from pole face angles
+is the previous default algorithm that was active up to version 5.02.05 when the STYLE attribute was not given; the standard slicing for all elements, except collimators, is TEAPOT if the number of slices is less or equal to four, and SIMPLE otherwise.

-TAKEDIPEDGE is a logical mag to control the generation of DIPEDGE elements at the start and/or end of bending magnets, to conserve edge focusing from pole face angles E1, E2 or extra fields described by FINT, FINTX, in the process of slicing bending magnets to thin multipole slices.
+MAKEDIPEDGE is a logical flag to control the generation of DIPEDGE elements at the start and/or end of bending magnets, to conserve edge focusing from pole face angles E1, E2 or extra fields described by FINT, FINTX, in the process of slicing bending magnets to thin multipole slices.
 Selection with THICK=true will translate a complex thick RBEND or SBEND, including edge effects, to a simple thick SBEND with edge focusing transferred to extra DIPEDGE elements.
 (Default: true)

+'''

 ! keep translated rbend as thick sbend SELECT, FLAG=makethin, CLASS=rbend, THICK=true;

+'''